davisonja/FMBerry/README.md

 How does it work?
 -------------
 It uses the Sony-Ericsson MMR-70 transmitter, which was originally intended for use with Sonys Walkman cellphones from early 2000s.
-You can get these for really cheap from ebay or Amazon (link below).
+You can get these really cheap from ebay or Amazon (link below).
 (Less than 1 Euro with shipping in Germany)

 What do I need to build this?
 -------------